ASA citation generator

 What is the ASA citation style?

 The ASA style uses the author-date system for in-text citations (parenthetical referencing style) and a complete list of references cited at the end of an article, before any appendices.
-This guide will help you learn the basics of the ASA style and is based on the fifth edition of the ASA Style Guide.
+This guide will help you learn the basics of the ASA style and is based on the ASA Style Guide.

 How do I cite in ASA style?